 - No backpacks, bags or food allowed inside the canyon.
 Guides tend to pack extra water and ice in case you need it.

-- No tripods, monopods or selfie sticks allowed (EXCEPT tripods are allowed on Secret Canyon tours).
-Only Canyon X offers a photography tour,* which allows a tripod and one camera bag.
+- No tripods, monopods or selfie sticks allowed EXCEPT tripods are allowed on Secret Canyon tours and the Canyon X photography tour, which allows a tripod and one camera bag.

 Which of the best Antelope Canyon tours are family friendly?
 Here are limitations you need to know: